mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Decryption is performed in the corresponding way, using the private
-key of the non-updated child and the ephemeral public key
+key of the resolution node and the ephemeral public key
 transmitted in the message.